 Brand Architecture / Web Design / Content Creation / Content Management

-The Harvester website was not effectively showcasing the wide range of food available, and offers that were running throughout the year.
+The Harvester website was not effectively showcasing the wide range of food available and offers that were running throughout the year.
 It also failed to simplify the booking process for potential customers.
 This could have a negative effect when it comes to engaging with customers online, and unnecessarily complicated processes that should be simple and easy for all site users could be putting people off, resulting in a low conversion rate.

-As part of a wider-ranging contract, Verse has been tasked with the ongoing management of the existing Harvester brand and individual outlet websites.
+As part of a wide-ranging contract, Verse has been tasked with the ongoing management of the existing Harvester brand and individual outlet websites.
 This requirement includes the promotion of all the key annual dates at Harvester, as well as the improvement of site functionality, the implementing new designs, and enhancing page layouts as a result of changes in users browsing habits.

 What we did

 Following a period of initial site assessment, we began to design and create a number of user-experience focused landing pages that were able to effectively put the spotlight on a number of key annual dates.
 Our design team also created and implemented a clear user journey, which made the booking process easier for users on both desktop and mobile devices.